cyber-dojo/exercises-start-points/docs/contributing.md

-# How to contribute a new problem
+# How to contribute a new exercise

 - Clone this repo.
 - Add the new problem description to the repo, following the existing format.